 There are three main types of bladder cancer.
 They are named after the cell type in which the cancer first develops.

-About 80–90% of all bladder cancers start from the urothelial cells that line the bladder wall.
+Most types of all bladder cancers (80–90%) start in the urothelial cells lining the bladder wall.
 This is sometimes called transitional cell carcinoma.
-Urothelial carcinoma can be papillary or flat (see below), and it can also occur in the ureters and kidneys (see surgery).
+Urothelial carcinoma can be papillary or flat (below), and can sometimes occur in the ureters and kidneys.

 How urothelial carcinoma grows

-- Flat urothelial carcinoma, such as carcinoma in situ, grows flat on the bladder wall without developing any finger-like projections.
+- Flat urothelial carcinoma, such as carcinoma in situ, grows flat on the wall of the bladder.

 How common is bladder cancer?

 Men are three to four times more likely than women to be diagnosed with bladder cancer.
-Women have about a 1 in 430 chance of being diagnosed with bladder cancer before the age of 75.
-For men, the chance is about 1 in 110, making it one of the top 10 most common cancers in men.2
+Men have about a 1 in 114 chance of being diagnosed with bladder cancer before the age of 75, making it one of the top 10 most common cancers in men.
+For women, the chance is about 1 in 422.4

 Sometimes bladder cancer doesn't have many symptoms and is found when a urine test is done for another reason.
 However, often people with bladder cancer do experience symptoms.
 These can include: